RudyMartin/dsai-2025/outline/9b-Flight Rules.md

-The introduction of Rule  Constraints is is an **incredible opportunity** to simulate *real-time systems governance* and teach students:
+The  Rule  Constraints is an **incredible opportunity** to simulate *real-time systems governance* and teach students:

 - ⚖️ How constraints drive system design
 - 🧠 How data informs decisions